seanwhe/xmrig-bash-scripts/README.md

 * Linux Command Line Interface
 * Linux shell `bash`

-There is more to install but the install script will install the rest.

 ### Installation

 1. Change to your user home directory.
    `cd ~`

-2. Install git.
+1. Install git.
    `sudo apt install git`

-3. Clone this project.
+1. Clone this project.
    `git clone https://github.com/seanwhe/xmrig-bash-scripts`

-4. Change into the cloned directory.
+1. Change into the cloned directory.
    `cd xmrig-bash-scripts`

-5. Edit the settings file to your preference.
-   `vim settings.sh`

-6. Run the install script
+1. Run the install script
    `./install.sh`
+1. When prompted: "Enter your own settings?" enter 'y'es.
+1. Enter values for your:
+   1. Pool server URL
+   1. Pool server TCP port
+   1. Receive wallet address
+   1. Email address
+   1. Miner identifier name

-7. After install is complete.
+1. After install is complete.
 Attach to the screen session created during the installation.
    `screen -r`

 ### Operation

 Defaults - The settings.sh contains a number of variables.
 With the exception of the 'xmrig' binary, which is installed to `/usr/bin/xmrig`, all files remain in the cloned project directory `~/xmrig-bash-scripts`.
 Any files generated while running the scripts are also created in this directory.

 During install the folder source for [xmrig cpu](https://github.com/xmrig/xmrig) is cloned to `~/xmrig-bash-scripts/xmrig-cpu/`.
-The `config.json` is also created in this path.
+The file `config.json`, used to configure xmrig, is also created in this path and is passed to xmrig at startup.

+During installation it is recomended to enter your own settings.
+This creates a file named 'mysettings.sh' which will not be overwritten during future installs or upgrades.
+Values for variables found in 'mysettings.sh' are used to create 'config.json'.

-This should work out the box, if you edit only the top section of `settings.sh` and followed the steps here.
+This should work out the box, if you follow the installation steps and enter your own values for 'mysettings.sh.

 Once you have a running xmrig then you can start playing around and tweaking to suite requirements.